 The University of Mississippi offers an undergraduate minor in Russian.
 The Department of Modern Languages offers elementary, intermediate, and advanced Russian courses that emphasize Russian language and culture.
 Students may study Russian to fulfill their Liberal Arts language requirement.
 They can also pursue a minor in Russian by taking additional courses at the 300 and 400 levels.
 The minor in Russian requires the completion of 15 hours of Russian, beyond the 100 level.
 A maximum of 9 credits for the minor may be taken through an approved study abroad program.
 Credits may be earned for studying Russian in Russia.
 The program advisor will help the students in selecting an outstanding program.

 - Russian Dictionary

 - News + Press in Russian + Tass.ru

 - How-To: UM Library Search

 Our weekly informal conversation group: Practice your Russian, meet new friends, caffeinate your body, and exercise your mind.

 A club dedicated to Russian language, culture, and history.

 Dobro Slovo National Slavic Honor Society

 Go Away!
-We encourage all of our majors and minors to immerse themselves in the study abroad experience.
+We encourage all of our students to immerse themselves in the study abroad experience.
 The Study Abroad Office offers programs in Russia where students at all levels of Russian study a variety of linguistic, literary, and cultural topics.
-[Any changes to the pre-populated text?
-Any other details/links to add?
-Details/links to specific SA programs?]

 Russian Intensive Summer Program